-Yes, you can spend it, but wait until it's in hand
+Yes, you can spend down that cushion, but wait until it’s in hand

 Dear Credit Wise,

 Hey Kevin, quick question: I have an American Express that I pay in full each month.
 I just paid my bill but I am waiting on a refund from a merchant.
 When refunded will I have a negative balance on my credit card that when spent it will just pull from there?
 I kinda like having a balance on PayPal and using that balance to buy something.
 I hope you can follow what I am trying to ask.
 Thank you for your time! — Rustin

 I want to congratulate you on your practice of paying off your credit card bill every month.
 My readers know that this is something I regularly recommend as best practice for protecting your credit, so kudos to you for that.

 However, I would caution against going out and spending that amount before you actually receive your refund.
 Merchant refunds can sometimes take longer than we, the consumers, might like.
 In addition, it could be that you won’t receive the entire amount back, depending on the merchant’s policy for returns.
 I would hope that it wouldn’t be all that much, but I don’t have any way to know that from what you have told me.